Katie Hoitt

 Susan Hoitt

-Susan Hoitt, a Mississippi native, is in her seventeenth year as Artistic Director of Mobile’s singing Children.
+After twenty years as Artistic Director of Mobile’s Singing Children, Susan Hoitt has become MSC’s new Executive Director.
 She holds a Bachelor of Music Education degree from the University of Southern Mississippi, with dual emphasis in choral and instrumental music.
-Susan has over of teaching experience in public school choral music, community choir and band while also serving churches in Mississippi and Alabama.
+Susan has broad teaching experience in public school choral music, community choir and band.
 Her choirs have earned consistent superior ratings at district and state festivals.
-In addition, to leading the four ensembles of MSC, Mrs. Hoitt is also the Coordinator of Children’s Choirs at Spring Hill Presbyterian Church.
-Under her direction, MSC has been selected for MS-ACDA and AL-AMEA conferences while also regularly performing with the Mobile Symphony Orchestra and Mobile Opera Under Hoitt’s leadership, MSC has produced outstanding musicians who have either continued music in teaching and performing or moved on to outstanding professional careers.
-Her outstanding skill, innovative teaching style and dedication to her students is evident in the performance repertoire.
+Also experienced serving churches in Mississippi and Alabama, Mrs. Hoitt is currently the Coordinator of Children’s Choirs at Spring Hill Presbyterian Church.

 Greg Wiggins